ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 0.9.97.2 (29th June 2018) =
+* Fixed: GDPR not wroking properly for NON EU countries.
+* Fixed: no-index in robot meta reporting an error in Search Console.
+* Fixed: 2nd page or more blank in Post Pagination.

 = 0.9.96.1 (21st June 2018) =
 * Fixed: Pagination on Homepage and Archive pages not working for some cases.